Square-weighted zero-sum constants: Concluding remarks

-We have been unable to determine the constant $C_{S(n)^*}$ when $n$ is an even power of 3 or 5 which is at least 4.
-We can try to characterize the sequences in $\Z_n$ of length $C_{S(n)^*}-1$ which do not have any $S(n)^*$-weighted zero-sum subsequence having consecutive terms.
-We can also try to characterize sequences in $\Z_n$ of length $D_{S(n)^*}-1$ which do not have any $S(n)^*$-weighted zero-sum subsequence.
+We can try to characterize the sequences in $\mathbb Z_n$ of length $C_{S(n)}-1$ which do not have any $S(n)$-weighted zero-sum subsequence having consecutive terms.
+We can also try to characterize sequences in $\mathbb Z_n$ of length $D_{S(n)}-1$ which do not have any $S(n)$-weighted zero-sum subsequence.